 These cheerful little sunflower soaps are made with sunflower-infused oil and naturally colored with lemon peel powder.

 I scented mine with a bright blend of mostly citrus essential oils, but feel free to use other scents in their place, or leave them completely unscented.

 Because I have lots of sunflowers blooming now, I incorporated some into this batch.
-You don’t have to include the flowers in your soap, but if you’d like to, there are two ways to go about that:
+There are two ways to go about that:

 You can make a sunflower petal tea to use in place of the distilled water.